JaviPSanchez/GCP_Templates/01_GCP_Native/README.md

 ![Image](../assets/gcp-native.png "GCP Professional Engineer Projects")

 Welcome to the **GCP Native Project Templates** repository!
-This project demonstrates how to set up a fully native GCP environment using various Google Cloud services to build a robust, scalable data platform.
+This project demonstrates how to set up a fully native GCP pipeline using various Google Cloud services to build a robust, scalable data platform.
 The project leverages a combination of GCP services to integrate data, process it, and visualize insights effectively.

+In this project, we implement two different types of pipelines: OLTP (Online Transaction Processing) and OLAP (Online Analytical Processing).
+Each serves a specific purpose in managing and processing data within the system

 ## Services Used

 1. **Cloud Scheduler**
    Trigger and manage scheduled jobs for automation.

 2. **Cloud Pub/Sub**
    Message queue for real-time data integration.